Eastern Partnership: Eastern Partnership Civil Society Forum

 Founded during the Prague Eastern Partnership Summit in 2009, the Eastern Partnership Civil Society Forum (EaP CSF) is an integral part of the Eastern Partnership program and creates a significant and institutional platform for civil society organisations to monitor and discuss the developments regarding democracy building and human rights development in the six partnership countries.
-The EaP CSF consists of six national platforms and five thematic working groups, which are represented by an annually elected Steering Committee composed of 13 members.
+The EaP CSF consists of six national platforms and five thematic working groups, which are represented by an bi-annually elected Steering Committee composed of 13 members.
 The Secretariat of the EaP CSF is based in Brussels.
-The EaP CSF meets annually to discuss the latest developments and to set their working programme.
+The EaP CSF General Assembly meets annually to discuss the latest developments and to set their working programme.
 The first meeting took place in Brussels in 2009.
-The last EaP CSF Civil Society Summit meeting – which continued the tradition of its preceding 16 Annual Assemblies - took place in Vienna in November 2024.
+The last EaP Civil Society Summit meeting – which continued the tradition of its preceding Annual Assemblies - took place in Brussels in December 2025.
 During the meeting, 90 civil society organizations from the EaP countries and the EU adopted a resolution detailing key recommendations on the future of the EaP region and policy.

 The EaP CSF aims to support the effective participation of civil society from EaP and EU countries in the process of planning, monitoring and implementing the Eastern Partnership policy.
 It maintains a dialogue with EU and EaP decision makers to democratically transform the EaP countries and guarantee their integration into the EU.

 In 2011, the EaP CSF launched the Eastern Partnership Index, a data-driven monitoring tool used to inform policy-making.
 It tracks, on a biennial scale, the reform journey of the six Eastern Partnership countries towards sustainable democratic development and European integration.

 The EaP CSF has actively advocated for greater political and financial support to civil society in the Eastern partnership, in light of their role in supporting democratization and rule of law reforms.
 It has also actively campaigned for an EU response to the human rights situation in Azerbaijan and Belarus.
 It also monitors the progress on the Moldovan, Ukrainian and Georgian candidacies to the EU.

 As of January 2025, the EaP CSF counts over 1,200 member organizations and remains an official interlocutor of EU institutions and EaP partner countries in the EaP architecture.
 A similar set up is unique for the EaP region, given that no similar platform exists for the Western Balkans or the Southern Neighbourhood.
 The EaP CSF provides a framework for transmitting European values and norms.
 As a result, some scholars have attributed a socialization function to the Forum, whereby norms sponsored by the European Union are internalized by participating civil society organizations.